Traditional Zurich club Mascotte closes - are young people really to blame?

 Between 2002 and 2012, alcohol consumption among adolescents aged 15 to 19 and young adults in Switzerland increased significantly.
 In the following years, however, it fell back to almost the same level as in 2002.

 "The reduction in alcohol consumption among teenagers and young adults is therefore hardly to blame for the decline in clubbing.
-It's more the way they go out," Meury continues.
+It's more likely to be their going out behavior," Meury continues.

 Social media has a reciprocal influence on the drinking behavior of young people.
 According to Meury, young people are more receptive to advertising than adults - this also applies to alcohol advertising and the associated normalization of consumption in everyday life.